DNS - Domain Name System in Computer Networking

 DNS over QUIC (DoQ)

 DoQ is a new protocol that combines DNS with QUIC, providing enhanced security and performance through encrypted and low-latency connections.
+DoQ uses UDP port 853 and offers benefits like reduced connection setup time and improved loss recovery compared to DoT.

 Encrypted Client Hello (ECH) and Its Impact on DNS

 ECH encrypts the client hello message in TLS handshakes, improving privacy and security, and impacting how DNS information is exchanged.
+ECH prevents intermediaries from seeing which website a user is connecting to, even when using HTTPS.

 DNS-Based Authentication of Named Entities (DANE)

 DANE uses DNSSEC to authenticate TLS certificates, providing an additional layer of security for encrypted connections.
+DANE records in DNS specify which certificates are valid for a domain, preventing certificate authority compromise attacks.

 DNS Governance and Policy